 When Ueberroth was Major League Baseball commissioner, he brought in Edwards to advise MLB on social issues in the aftermath of former baseball player and MLB executive Al Campanis’ racist remarks on “Nightline” in 1987.
 Edwards had previously worked with Walsh and the San Francisco 49ers to develop training and retention programs that have since been adopted throughout the National Football League, and Edwards has advised numerous other sports organizations on race relations and social issues throughout his career.
 He continues to work with the 49ers to this day.

-A sought-after speaker and lecturer, Edwards has been feted with numerous awards and honorary degrees over the years, but his return to San José State to receive an honorary doctorate this year is special to him.
+A sought-after speaker and lecturer, Edwards has been feted with numerous awards and honorary degrees over the years, but his return to San Jose State to receive an honorary doctorate in 2016 was special to him.
 “This one means the world to me,” he says.

 Watch Edwards’ commencement address and view a photo gallery from his campus visits this spring.